souravhazra26/Algorithm/README.md

 # Algorithm
-All Sorting and Searching Algorithms and their Codes In C Language
+All Sorting and Searching Algorithms and Their Codes In C Language